sujanadiga-practo/Todo/README.md

 # Todo
-##Purpose
-An single page application for managing a TODO list
+An application for managing a TODO list

 ##Feature Specification
 1. Users can login